 Animal Studies research recognises the complexity and diversity of animal life and of human-animal relations at both individual and species levels, locally and globally.
 In the current context of pressing issues of climate change, species extinctions (or eradications), industrial farming, animal welfare and ethics, Animal Studies is more than a timely idea.
 It is an academic endeavour which resonates with broader societal change, policy shifts and the search for new paradigms for living sustainably.

 This emerging academic field serves as a bridge between the social sciences and the sciences, opening up opportunities for cross-disciplinary research.
-From its membership base in the Faculty of Law, Humanities and the Arts, focused on creative arts, humanities and social sciences, ASRN will seek opportunities for collaboration with researchers across campus with shared or intersecting interests, such as cultural geography and environmental science.
+From its membership base in the Faculty of the Arts, Social Sciences and Humanities, ASRN collaborates with researchers across campus with shared or intersecting interests, such as cultural geography and environmental science.